 This professor in Murfreesboro, Tenn., centers his life on speaking the truth both in the classroom and in personal conversations.

 His 21,000-student campus is just a half-hour southeast of Nashville.
 Affable Kim leads the campus' Faculty Commons group.
-Faculty Commons, a division of Campus Crusade for Christ, encourages professors as they make Christ known to colleagues and students.
+Faculty Commons, a division of Cru, encourages professors as they make Christ known to colleagues and students.

 Kim facilitates weekly meetings at which a dozen or so Christian professors gather for a lunchtime Bible study or spiritual discussion.
 Nearly 50 faculty at Middle Tennessee are supportive of Faculty Commons and often attend its ministry events.